top of page

 Do you run or plan to develop any services that reflect specific needs within your community?

-We noticed that many of the families who access our support are neurodiverse or disabled so we now co-facilitate a weekly Stay and Play group that is deliberately kept smaller than most toddler groups.
-This helps support those who are feeling vulnerable, anxious, are neurodiverse or disabled.
+We noticed that many of the families who access our support are neurodivergent or disabled so we now co-facilitate a weekly Stay and Play group that is deliberately kept smaller than most toddler groups.
+This helps support those who are feeling vulnerable, anxious, are neurodivegent or disabled.
 A number of these parents have also been through refuge after domestic abuse so the group focuses on the care of the parents each week as well as allowing little ones to play and get some breakfast.

 What do you find most rewarding about running your organisation?